Uroš Seljak: Career

 Seljak is a cosmologist who is particularly well-known for his research on cosmic microwave background radiation, galaxy clustering and weak gravitational lensing, and the implications of these observations for the large scale structure of the universe.

 In 1997, Seljak predicted the existence of B-modes in CMB polarization that are a tracer of primordial gravitational waves from inflation.
 Together with Matias Zaldarriaga, he developed the CMBFAST code for CMB Temperature, E and B-mode polarization, and for gravitational lensing effects on CMB.

 In 2000, he developed the halo model for dark matter and galaxy clustering statistics.

 Much of Seljak's recent work has been focused on how to extract fundamental properties of our universe from cosmological observations using analytical methods and numerical simulations.
-He has developed cosmological generative models of dark matter, stars and cosmic gas distributions, including differentiable FastPM code and its extensions.
+He has developed cosmological generative models of dark matter, stars and cosmic gas distributions.

 Seljak is actively developing methods for accelerated approximate Bayesian methodologies, and applying them to cosmology, astronomy, and other sciences.
-Examples of this work are the expectation optimization of L2 f-divergence for stochastic variational Bayes inference, Gaussianized bridge sampling for Bayesian evidence, and BayesFast, a surrogate model-based Hamiltonian Monte Carlo sampler.
+Examples of this work are the MicroCanonical Hamiltonian and Langevin Monte Carlo and Deterministic Langevin Monte Carlo samplers.

 Seljak is developing machine learning methods with applications to cosmology, astronomy, and other sciences.
 Notable examples include Fourier-based Gaussian processes for analysis of time and/or spatially ordered data, generative models with explicit physics symmetries (translation, rotation), and sliced iterative transport methods for density estimation and sampling.